kbielefe/advent-of-code/README.md

 # Runner
 Runs the puzzles.
 Run `run --help` from the sbt console of one of the project years for options.

+You can manually manipulate the database with `sqlite3 advent.db`.

 # Algorithms
 A set of useful algorithms for solving the puzzles.